-- (1) A liquidator who is in charge of liquidation proceedings in respect of an insurer shall, so far as it may be possible and subject to the direction of the Commission or the order of the Court, carry on the insurance business of the insurer during the liquidation proceedings, but shall not effect any new contracts of insurance including renewals of existing policies of general insurance. - (2) A liquidator under subsection (1) may, in accordance with Part VI and subject to such exemptions and directions as the Commission may determine, transfer the assets and liabilities of the insurer to another insurer. - (3) The liquidator may for the purpose of a transfer under subsection (2) apply to the Court for an order to reduce - (a) the amount of liabilities under the policies of the insurer; or - (b) the amount of its other liabilities, and the Court may reduce the liabilities to the extent necessary taking into account the value of its available assets subject to such condition as it considers fit.
+- (1) A liquidator who is in charge of liquidation proceedings in respect of an insurer shall, so far as it may be possible and subject to the direction of the Commission or the order of the Court, carry on the insurance business of the insurer during the liquidation proceedings, but shall not effect any new contracts of insurance including renewals of existing policies of general insurance. - (2) A liquidator under subsection (1) may, in accordance with Part VI and subject to such exemptions and directions as the Commission may determine, transfer the assets and liabilities of the insurer to another insurer. - (3) The liquidator may for the purpose of a transfer under subsection (2) apply to the Court for an order to reduce - and the Court may reduce the liabilities to the extent necessary taking into account the value of its available assets subject to such condition as it considers fit.